w4bo/AA2526-unibo-phddataplat/slides/02-polyglotpersistence.md

 ::::{.columns}
 :::{.column width="50%"}

-Consistent representation of customers, orders, and order lines

 What is the most efficient solution?

 * Single-entity merge and subsequent joins
 * Nest relational data and multi-merge with documents
 * Join relational data and multi-merge with flattened documents

 Depends on several factors

 * On the capabilities of each DBMS/middleware
 * On the presence of indexes and statistics
 * On the resources available to each DBMS/middleware
 * On the number of records involved on each side

 ... which can change over time